susom/database/README.md

 ### A Quick Example

-Usually the server container will manage creation of the Database or Provider<Database>, and business logic will declare a dependency on this (e.g. via a constructor parameter).
+Usually the server container will manage creation of the Database or Provider<Database>, and business logic will declare a dependency on this (e.g. via a constructor parameter):
-For example:

 ```java
 public class MyBusiness {